Black Cats & Witches

 Bats and owls are associated with Halloween probably because they are nocturnal -- active only at night.
 Perhaps they join the spirits to fly about the night sky.
 Owls were for thousands of years associated with knowledge and wisdom, especially feminine wisdom, and so are a fitting companion for the witch, the Old Wise Woman.
 (Owls were a symbol for Athena, the Greek goddess of wisdom, as well.)

-The cauldron and later the Grail were believed to be guarded by a hideous woman-beast.
+The witch's cauldron may represent the "cauldron of Cerridwen" of Celtic myth, source of wisdom and rebirth -- and the direct symbolic predecessor of the Holy Grail.
+In myth often one was cut up and boiled in the cauldron, to emerge again reborn in wholeness, health & wisdom The cauldron and later the Grail were believed to be guarded by a hideous woman-beast.
 In many Celtic stories it is through this terrifying creature that the magic vessel is finally encountered, and only the person who can accept and kiss her can gain access to the wisdom and renewal she guards.
-By embracing the pain and struggle of life we gain wisdom and greater strength.
+By embracing the pain and struggle of life we gain wisdom and greater strength. |

 This image of the old witch hovering over her cauldron embodies beautifully the original symbolic meaning of Halloween.